epidataio/epidata-community/README.md

 Resources
 ----------
-EpiData community-edition is supported via its GitHub repository site.
+EpiData community-edition is managed via this GitHub repository site.
+For enterprise support and services, please contact info@epidata.co.